IvanDLar/MOVU-Docs/Modules/CR_CarRetailers/Sprint 4/retrospective.md

 #### Things We Will Do to Improve Next Sprint

-- Start the sprint sooner and organize task assignments better.
-- Make sure that everyone understands their assigned tasks and knows who to go to for questions.
-- Communicate better with the database and authentication teams to avoid misunderstandings.
-- Prioritize documentation alongside code development to avoid delays.
-- Ensure that documentation is started early in the sprint and completed in a timely manner.
+- Prioritize documentation.
+Ensure that documentation is started early in the sprint and completed in a timely manner.

-#### Additional Information

 - The documentation, including API docs, user manual for dealerships, and test reports, was not started until this week.
 This was mainly due to the fact that we had to focus on development as the end of the project nears.